 - Wiggling one’s fingers or opening and closing the hands

-You will be asked about your child’s symptoms and health history.
+The doctor will ask about your child’s symptoms and health past.
 You will be asked what starts the movements and what makes them stop.
 A physical exam will be done.
 Psychological testing will also be done.

 Distraction helps to stop the movements.
 Behavioral therapy can help a child see patterns and reduce or stop movements with positive reinforcement.